isolver/ioHub/README.md

    sending Experiment Events to the ioHub to be integrated with the rest of the device data and saved for future analysis. pyTables will be used as the API / storage mechanism for the ioHub.
-This functionality is being packaged as a seperate madule called the ioDataStore.
-The use of this functionality is completely optional, may not be of use in all situations, and requires further requirements refinement refinement to move implementation beyond a very alpha stage of functionality.
+This functionality is being packaged as a seperate module called the ioDataStore (https://github.com/isolver/ioDataStore).
+   The use of this functionality is completely optional, may not be of use in all situations, and requires further requirements refinement refinement to move implementation beyond an alpha stage of functionality.

 # Installing